Glasgow - City of Sculpture

 (1892-1938)

-After serving in the Highland Light Infantry during World War I, he returned to GSA to succeed William Vickers as teacher of stone carving, 1920-38, becoming Head of Modelling and Sculpture, 1929, after a brief spell as a teacher of bronze casting at the Santa Barbara Scool of the Arts in San Diego, c.
+After his studies were interrupted by the outbreak of World War I, in which he served in the Highland Light Infantry, he returned to the school in 1920, to succeed William Vickers as teacher of stone carving, 1920-38, and became Head of Modelling and Sculpture, 1929, after a brief spell as a teacher of bronze casting at the Santa Barbara School of the Arts in San Diego, USA, c.
 1926.

-Specialising in ecclesiastical sculpture, he worked on several early churches by Jack Coia, and executed the stone and wood carvings at J J Burnet 's War Memorial Chapel, Glasgow University (1923-7), and at the Ross Memorial Church, West Regent Street (1927).
+Specialising in ecclesiastical sculpture, Dawson worked on several early churches by Jack Coia, and executed the stone and wood carvings at J J Burnet 's War Memorial Chapel, Glasgow University (1923-7), and at the Ross Memorial Church, West Regent Street, for which he also executed exterior and interior sculpture (1927).
+A major work for Coia at this time was the colossal figure of St Patrick on the front of St Patrick's RC Church, Greenock (1934).
+His other noted ecclesiastical sculpture for Coia includes the figurative work on St Anne's RC Church and Presbetery, Whitevale Street (1931), and St Columba's RC Church, Hopehill Street (1938), both in Glasgow.

-Dawson also produced the Industry and Shipbuilding figures on the Mercat Building, Glasgow Cross (1928-9); the reliefs and heraldry on the Scottish Legal Life Building, 81-107 Bothwell Street (1927-31); and the sculpture on J J Burnet 's Tennent Memorial Building, 38 Church Street (1933-5).
+Dawson also produced the Industry and Shipbuilding figures on the Mercat Building, Glasgow Cross (1928-9), for A G Henderson, of John Keppie & Henderson, the reliefs and heraldry on the Scottish Legal Life Building, 81-107 Bothwell Street (1927-31); and the sculpture on J J Burnet 's Tennent Memorial Building, 38 Church Street (1933-5).

 His public work is represented by the heraldic Unicorn which surmounts the Mercat Cross at Glasgow Cross, which he carved from a model by Margaret Findlay (1930).

-His final work, a colossal plaster statue of St. Andrew as a Young Man, was commissioned for the Scottish Pavilion at the Empire Exhibition, Bellahouston (1938), and became his memorial for the duration of the exhibition after his sudden death.
+His final work, a colossal plaster statue of St. Andrew as a Young Man, was commissioned for the Scottish Pavilion at the Empire Exhibition, Bellahouston (1938), and became his memorial for the duration of the exhibition after his sudden death, on 15 April 1938.
 He died at a friend's house at 81 Nithsdale Drive, and is buried in an unmarked grave in the Necropolis.

 Elected ARSA , 1936, his work is represented in private and public collections, including GMAG .